Angus M. Woodbury: Personal life and family

 Woodbury married Grace Atkin on January 15, 1909.
-The couple had four sons and two daughters: sons Lowell Angus, Dixon Miles, and John Walter all obtained Ph.D.s in biology, while son Max Atkin obtained a Ph.D. in mathematics.
+The couple had four sons and two daughters: sons Lowell Angus, Dixon Miles, and John Walter all obtained Ph.D.s in biology, while son Max Atkin Woodbury obtained a Ph.D. in mathematics.
 Daughters Marian and Edith Rae both married biology Ph.Ds.

 Angus and Grace Woodbury were both killed in a head-on car collision on August 1, 1964, one mile north of Loveland, Colorado.